foxieproducts/fcos/README.md

 `Right (long)`   - Exit Set Time mode

 ### Configuration mode
-When in configuration mode, the selected LED and the number of the mode will be displayed
+When in configuration mode, the selected LED will light up and the number of that setting will also be shown.

 `Up/Down`       - Select which setting to configure, or increase/decrease the setting value